 Corporate Formation in California

 To form a corporation in California, certain procedures must be followed.
 This typically begins with the filing of the “articles of incorporation” with the California Secretary of State.
 The articles of incorporation consist of the corporate name, corporate purpose, corporate powers, and the corporate duration.
 To limit liability and enjoy the tax benefits of incorporating, the incorporator must ensure that all procedures are followed and all requirements are met.
 Once incorporated, the corporation, rather than the shareholders and individuals running the corporation, is liable for corporate activities.
-The corporate formation attorneys at Arata, Swingle, Van Egmond & Goodwin are ready to help you form a corporation.
+The corporate formation attorneys at Arata, Swingle, Van Egmond & Heitlinger are ready to help you form a corporation.

 Issuance of Stock